 - Calls are stored with timestamps and notes for future reference.

-3. Speech & Sentiment Analysis
+3. Speech and Sentiment Analysis

-Keyword & Phrase Recognition
+Keyword and Phrase Recognition

 Keyword and phrase recognition is an AI-powered technique that scans call transcripts and voice recordings to detect specific words, phrases, or compliance-related terms.
-It is used for tracking trends, ensuring compliance, and identifying potential service issues.

 - AI converts speech to text in real-time or after call completion.